fboucquez/symbol-bootstrap/docs/updateVotingKeys.md

   --finalizationEpoch=finalizationEpoch  The network's finalization epoch.
 It can be retrieved from the /chain/info rest
                                          endpoint.
 If not provided, the bootstrap known epoch is used.

-  --logger=logger                        [default: ConsoleLog,File] The loggers the command will use.
+  --logger=logger                        [default: Console,File] The loggers the command will use.
 Options are:
-                                         Console,ConsoleLog,File,Silent.
+                                         Console,File,Silent.
 Use ',' to select multiple loggers.

 DESCRIPTION
   If the node's current voting file has an end epoch close to the current network epoch, this command will create a new